 In addition to the above proposal requirements, all award recipients—including the lead investigator and any collaborators—are required to do the following:

 - Schedule a meeting with Courtney Welton-Mitchell—a public health and disaster consultant—at least once during the post-award research implementation phase.
 Details will be provided with award notification.

-- Submit a final 20-page, double-spaced report summarizing the project activities and results from this special funding call.
+- Submit a final 20-page, double-spaced report summarizing the project activities and results from this funding call.
 The first draft report is due by April 1, 2022.